Powerlearnproject/se-day1-assignment-Jeyy91/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering applies structured engineering principles to software development, ensuring that software is reliable, efficient, and scalable.
+It is essential in the technology industry, facilitating the creation of high-quality software that meets user requirements, supports business expansion, and fosters innovation.
+By focusing on careful planning, testing, and ongoing maintenance, software engineering helps manage risks and ensures that software systems stay robust and adaptable in a fast-changing tech environment.

 Identify and describe at least three key milestones in the evolution of software engineering.

+Important milestones in software engineering include the start of Structured Programming in the 1960s-70s, which made code easier to manage by organizing it into smaller parts; the development of Object-Oriented Programming in the 1980s, which allowed for better reuse of code and easier modeling of complex systems; and the adoption of Agile Methodologies in the 2000s, which focused on quick, flexible development and close collaboration with customers, changing how software is created in fast-paced environments.

 List and briefly explain the phases of the Software Development Life Cycle.